dimasyankauskas/ai-first-stack/README.md

-# 🚀 Dokploy Stack: The "Zero-to-Ship" Infrastructure
+# 🚀 Dokploy Next.js + PocketBase Stack

-> **A battle-tested deployment template for modern AI & web apps**
+> **A battle-tested deployment template for modern AI & web apps.
+Production-ready template for deploying Next.js 16 + PocketBase 0.34.2 on a self-hosted Dokploy VPS.**
 > *Architected for speed by [Dimas](https://github.com/dimasyankauskas)*

 ***